Is The Market Research Budget Under Pressure?

 Loss aversion can also be used to our benefit as research can help protect a brand by uncovering poor sales practices and training needs of customer facing staff though covert observational techniques.
 Further, for digital communications related research use A/B testing to measure any uplift in conversion and then calculate the loss of revenue if the old content has been retained.

 When other companies are seen reducing costs by cutting back on research and development it is easy for a senior manager to use this as evidence to support their own plans to save money by cutting expenditure on research.
-This copycat behaviour is difficult to prevent as in times of uncertainty we like to follow what other people are doing as we assume they are doing it for a valid reason.
+This copycat or herd instinct is difficult to prevent as in times of uncertainty we like to follow what other people are doing as we assume they are doing it for a valid reason.

-People are always looking for information that will confirm their attitudes and opinions.
+Managers often suffer from confirmation bias as they look for information that will confirm their attitudes and opinions.
 The danger here is that managers often try to use insights from research to justify a decision they have already made.
 Rory Sutherland recently suggested that over 50% of market research may be commissioned as a kind of insurance against a decision going wrong.
 The manager can then blame the research if it proves a disaster.
 I suspect this is probably not far off.

 If the research is for “arse covering” as Rory puts it I try to steer the research towards a more useful area of insight.
 Review the problem from a wider frame of reference and identify other related questions that might be more valuable to answer.
 Then make a subtle suggestion to the manager by asking them if that had thought about asking this question instead.
 Explain how this new question would help their problem, but also how it might be more beneficial as a whole.

 Also make sure you ask the commissioning manager what they think the research will discover to counter hindsight bias.
 You can then add this to the brief and create a research hypothesis to be tested.
+The market research budget will be easier to defend if you can show you usually deliver findings that were not predictable.

-As human beings we are emotional rather than rational creatures and our decisions are heavily influenced by psychological goals, such as power and autonomy.
+As human beings we are emotional rather than rational creatures and our decisions are heavily influenced by implicit or psychological goals, such as power and autonomy.
 We respond most positively to people who take a genuine interest in our lives and make us feel important.

 Make an effort to get to know your senior managers, find out what motivates them, from both a personal and business perspective.
 This will also help you identify their achievements so that you can give sincere complements to build a stronger relationship.